 If you're single, it's likely you know the ins and outs of all the latest dating apps.
 Whether you're making the first move on Bumble — and within 24 hours! — or using Happn to see where you crossed paths with a potential match, there seem to be apps suited for everyone.
 But did you know there are also atypical and

-Clarissa Silva, behavioral scientist and author of the relationship blog, You’re Just A Dumbass, tells Bustle.
-"Don't just rely on the typical dating apps as the only methods of meeting someone.
+Clarissa Silva, behavioral scientist and author of the relationship blog, , tells Bustle.
+You’re Just A Dumbass "Don't just rely on the typical dating apps as the only methods of meeting someone.
 That will create online dating fatigue quickly.
 To mitigate those feelings of fatigue and frustration, diversifying your approach can actually maximize your efforts to find love.
 Include in your strategy both online and offline, because love is a complicated process and has no formula.
 We can't create the exact 'when' and 'where.'
 We just have to be there."

 unusual dating apps and places to meet people IRL, because the more options, the better.
 After all, with technology advancing as fast as it does, there's never a shortage of apps to try.
 Plus, the more you seek them out, the more in-person dating-related activities you'll find going on near you, too.
 1 BeLinked Many dating apps are linked to Facebook, but what about LinkedIn?
 That's where BeLinked comes in.
 And, LinkedIn is pretty (read: very) legit, so what better a vetting process, right?
 You can also filter your matches even more by narrowing your search options by industry, education, or city.
 This added feature will cost you $6.99 per month — and is free if you refer three friends to join BeLinked.
 Also, ladies get another feature, too.
 They get to see who's interested in them.
 Thank you, BeLinked!
 2 Love Me Run